What is agile scrum (sprint) process?

 Problem Solving

 Scrum does not simply focus on developing just any type of end product.
-Instead, the Scrum method allows the team to focus on creating a product that fulfils the customer’s highest value priorities which are defined by product owners.
+Instead, the Scrum method allows the team to focus on creating a product that fulfills the customer’s highest value priorities which are defined by product owners.

 Transparency

-Transparency among team members and management gives a real momentum to the scrum team.
-Scrum Master encourages people to ask for help, surface roadblocks, and give public recognition for those brave enough to do so.
-At the same time, Scrum Master also understands the time wasted and impact on the team when individuals sit on or ignore problems.
+Scrum Master encourages people to ask for help, surface roadblocks, and give recognition to those who help others and solve problems.
+At the same time, Scrum Master also understands the time wasted and the impact on the team when individuals sit ideally or ignore problems.

 Scrum Result

-About Author: J.B.Rajkumar is a Certified Scrum Master (CSM) and he has rich experience in Agile/Scrum framework.
+About Author: J.B.Rajkumar is a Certified Scrum Master (CSM) with rich experience in the Agile/Scrum framework.
 He has worked as Corporate Trainer, Project Lead, QA Manager and QC Manager.
 He has implemented Scrum in no. of projects in his current organization.
-He is a frequent speaker on Agile/Scrum for International Conferences, Colleges, Universities and Software Industries.
-He conducts training on Scrum and Agile Testing.
-Presently he is with Automation Practice, in one of the top MNCs.

 As a Testes what are the roles shuld follow.